 Explore actions and reactions of various characters

-The other benefit of looking at the scene from each character’s POV is, by viewing the scene through their eyes, I picture their inner thoughts and their reactions as the scene unfolds.
-As the scene begins to form in my mind as I consider different actions that characters could take and the reactions that they would cause.
+The other benefit of looking at the scene from each character’s POV is to picture their inner thoughts and emotions as the scene unfolds.
+Then I consider each character’s potential actions and how other characters react.

 I love it when, in my mind, a character does something I hadn’t expected that results in a completely different concept for the scene.